QuickLyric/QuickLyric/README.md

 ## Open Source Contributors

+If you want to expand the lyrics catalog, check out the [wiki](https://github.com/geecko86/QuickLyric/wiki/Expanding-the-catalog).

 Don't be afraid to contribute!
 I welcome all forks & pull requests but *please*, if you want to fork QL, immediately update be.geecko.quicklyric.Keys with your own LastFM key.

 ## Credits